 By 2050, the estimated number of Americans age 75 and older will be 48.8 million.
 We are firmly committed to helping this aging population achieve the best possible quality of life for themselves, their families, and caregivers through academic excellence, high-quality patient care, and interdisciplinary collaboration.
 I invite you to learn more about the Brookdale Department of Geriatrics and Palliative Medicine and to contact us if you have any questions.

-Ellen and Howard C. Katz Chairman’s Chair in Geriatrics and Palliative Medicine
+Ellen and Howard E. Katz Professor and Chair Brookdale Department of Geriatrics and Palliative Medicine